Kumaon division

 Kumaon (/ˈkɛmɔːʊ/; Kumāũ, /kfy/; historically romanised as Kemāon) is a revenue and administrative division in the Indian state of Uttarakhand.
-It spans over the eastern half of the state and is bounded on the north by Tibet Autonomous Region, on the east by Nepal, on the south by the state of Uttar Pradesh, and on the west by Garhwal Division.
+It spans over the eastern half of the state and is bounded on the north by Tibet Autonomous Region of China, on the east by Nepal, on the south by the state of Uttar Pradesh, and on the west by Garhwal Division.
 Kumāon comprises six districts of the state: Almora, Bageshwar, Champawat, Nainital, Pithoragarh and Udham Singh Nagar.

 Historically known as Manaskhand and Kurmanchal, the Kumaon region has been ruled by several dynasties over the course of its history; most notably the Katyuris and the Chands.
-In 1790, the Kingdom of Kumaon was invaded and annexed by the Kingdom of Nepal, from whom it was conquered by the British in 1815, following which it became part of the Ceded and Conquered Provinces (which later became the United Provinces).
-After the Indian independence in 1947, it remained part of the state of Uttar Pradesh until 2000, when the state of Uttarakhand was created as a result of the Uttarakhand movement.

 The people of Kumaon are known as Kumaonis and speak the Kumaoni language.
-Kumaon is home to a famous Indian Army regiment, the Kumaon Regiment.
+Kumaon is home to a famous Indian Army regiment, the Kumaon Regiment of IHR within the Indian Republic.
 The hill town Nainital is its administrative centre and this is where the Uttarakhand high court is located.
 Other notable hill towns of Kumaon are Almora, Ranikhet, Pithoragarh, Champawat and Bageshwar.
 However, all the major cities of the region like Haldwani, Rudrapur, Kashipur, Ramnagar and Tanakpur are concentrated in the southern plain areas of Bhabar and Terai.

 Etymology

 The Kumaon region is mentioned in the Skanda Purana as Manaskhand.
 Kumaon is believed to have been derived from Kurmanchal, meaning the land of Kurma (the tortoise avatar of Vishnu, the preserver deity in Hinduism).

-According to another theory, the word Kumaon can be traced back to the 5th century BC.
-The Kassite Assyrians left their homeland Kummah, on the banks of river Euphrates, and settled in the northern part of India.
+According to another theory, the word Kumaon can be traced back to the 5th century BC during the time of Vedic period.
+The Khasas, Assyrians who left their homeland Kummaoh, on the banks of river Euphrates, and settled in the northern part of India.

 During this time of the British control of the region, between 1815 and 1857, it was also known as Kemaon.